bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 ### Why small stories?

-* Problem is divided into smaller sections
+* Problem is divided into smaller parts
 * Easier to make a plan
 * Easier to recognise known parts